 Electric Mid-Size: Rivian R1T

-The most powerful variant is capable of towing up to 11,000 pounds at its utmost capacity and boasts an amazing 835 horsepower output.
-It is easier to maneuver in limited locations than large full-size vehicles like the Ford F-150 Lightning and the GMC Hummer EV SUT due to its lower size and its ability to fit through narrow passageways.
+The most potent variant can tow up to 11,000 pounds at its utmost capacity and boasts an impressive 835 horsepower output.
+It is easier to maneuver in limited locations than large full-size vehicles like the Ford F-150 Lightning and the GMC Hummer EV SUT due to their smaller size and ability to fit through narrow passageways.

 The interior of the Rivian is packed with high-end luxuries and cutting-edge technology, such as an infotainment system with a separate digital gauge panel and a gigantic 16.0-inch display for the infotainment system itself.

 The truck’s standard adjustable air suspension, optional all-terrain tires, and additional carbon-fiber underbody protection made the off-road driving experience with the R1T enjoyable.

 Yet all this magnificence comes at a cost, and the R1T is an expensive rig regardless of how you configure it but so are its competitors.
 Here is the best performance and features of the Lowered Chevy Trucks you can check it!